-In all of our business planning and delivery we will be making the best use of our resources, ensuring value for money and cost effective services.
+In all of our business planning and delivery we will be making the best use of our resources, ensuring value for money and cost-effective services.
 We will use the data and information available on our residents' and communities' needs to deliver the right things efficiently and effectively.
 We will learn from others and identify areas of good practice and we will work with our partners to identify opportunities where working together is better for residents.
 This means we continue to improve the way we work to get the best from the resources we have to manage increasing demand.
 We will focus our activity in the following areas.

 - ➤ Good governance we will work in a way that ensures effective governance, supporting sound decision making and management across the County Council.
-This will mean we deliver the best for our residents, with transparency and openness. - > People framework our staff will have the confidence and support to deliver change and continuous improvement.
-All staff will be treated with dignity and respect and will have consistent and high-quality performance and
+This will mean we deliver the best for our residents, with transparency and openness. - ➤ People framework our staff will have the confidence and support to deliver change and continuous improvement.
+All staff will be treated with dignity and respect and will have

-- development conversations.
-We will attract, recruit and retain the staff we need to deliver our services and we will underpin staff development with equality, diversity and inclusion. - > We will maximise the use and value of our assets by looking creatively at how we might use them to support economic growth, financial planning and social value (for example, sharing space in our buildings with start-ups).
-We will reduce our overall energy consumption and decarbonise as far as possible to meet our aim of being a net carbon zero organisation by 2030.
-We will consider a wide range of measures to protect and safeguard the environment to achieve this ambition. - > We will modernise the way that residents can access services through the use of digital channels and technology to make it as easy as possible whilst also ensuring services are accessible by all. - > We will improve the cost effectiveness of our services by comparing how much we spend on achieving outcomes and identify opportunities to deliver the same or better for less.
+- consistent and high-quality performance and development conversations.
+We will attract, recruit and retain the staff we need to deliver our services and we will underpin staff development with equality, diversity and inclusion. - > We will maximise the use and value of our assets by looking creatively at how we might use them to support economic and housing growth, financial planning and social value.

+We will reduce our office accommodation and energy consumption and decarbonise as far as possible to meet our aim of being a net carbon zero organisation by 2030.
+We will consider a wide range of measures to protect and safeguard the environment to achieve this ambition. - > We will develop and start delivery a number of cross cutting programmes to maximise efficiency, identify and remove duplication and ensure that we make the most effective use of our estate.
+This approach reflects the change in phase for the County Council, from focusing on the building strong foundations to embedding a one council approach.

+- > We will modernise the way that residents can access services through the use of digital channels and technology to make it as easy as possible whilst also ensuring services are accessible by all. - > We will improve the cost effectiveness of our services by comparing how much we spend on achieving outcomes and identify opportunities to deliver the same or better for less.
-We will look to combine or share approaches and services to achieve greater efficiency.

-➤ We will work with Districts and Boroughs to implement Simpler Recycling - to enable food waste to be collected and disposed of.
+- > We will look to combine or share approaches and services to achieve greater efficiency. - > We will work with Districts and Boroughs to implement Simpler Recycling to enable food waste to be collected and disposed of correctly.